idra-lab/idra-lab.github.io/content/authors/lucabeber/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - PhD Students
 ---

 Let me introduce you to Luca Beber, the first PhD student of the Trento University medical robotic team!
 He started working with physical human-robot interaction, focusing on variable impedance control.
 He is now focusing on the palpation examination for cancer detection, which is so important!
 In his latest work, he proposed a new method to estimate the viscoelastic properties of tissues, which is very exciting!
 He is working with robotic arms such as UR3e and Kuka IWAA using ROS2.
-For his latest studies, he also created silicons phantoms to mimic tumors inside the human body, which is such a great idea!
+For his latest studies, he also created silicons phantoms to mimic tumors inside the human body.